vinay10949/raffle_lottery/README.md

 ### About

-Dapp University Simple Blockchain Raffle Ticket Lottery Decentralized Application to run raffles that makes use of Verifiable Random Function (VRF) from Chainlink for reliable fair random numbers.
+Blockchain Raffle Ticket Lottery Decentralized Application to run raffles that makes use of Verifiable Random Function (VRF) from Chainlink for reliable fair random numbers.
 A single ticket is chosen as the winner and receives all the funds in the pool at the end of the raffle/lottery.